 - 6. If the material is temperature sensitive, request that it be shipped in dry ice or reusable ice packs. - 7.
 Shipments received by EHS shall normally be inspected, inventoried, and delivered to the lab on the same day. - 8.
-Contact the EHS if an order is changed or canceled after receiving approval. - 9.
-Questions and special requests may be referred to EHS-RSS at (979) 845-1361.
-Radionuclide Laboratory Procedure Manual, January 2018
+Deliveries of radioactive materials to EHS is prohibited on weekends and TAMU holidays unless prior approval has been granted by EHS-RSS. - 9.
+Contact the EHS if an order is changed or canceled after receiving approval. - 10.
+Questions and special requests may be referred to EHS-RSS at (979) 845-2132.

-Radioactive Material Package Check-In at Remote Facilities
+Radioactive Material Check In at Remote Facilities